 Here’s where Xfinity Prepaid Internet loses a bit of its appeal.
-The service only offers download speeds up to 20 Mbps and upload speeds up to 1 Mbps.
-These speeds are lower than any standard Xfinity plan and aren’t even fast enough to be considered broadband.
+The service only offers download speeds up to 50 Mbps and upload speeds up to 10 Mbps.
+These speeds are lower than most standard Xfinity plans.

 What can you do with Xfinity Prepaid Internet?

-Download speeds of 20 Mbps are best for browsing the web and social media, sending emails and possibly streaming a show or movie in standard definition.
-Upload speeds of 1 Mbps are good enough to upload images to social media but not to support video conferencing or online learning.
+Download speeds of 50 Mbps are best for browsing the web and social media, sending emails and streaming a show or movie in standard definition.
+Upload speeds of 10 Mbps are good enough to upload images to social media and support video conferencing or online learning for 1-2 devices.

-Keep in mind that Wi-Fi speeds are often much slower than a wired connection, so the Xfinity Prepaid Internet Wi-Fi download speeds you get will likely fall below 10 Mbps.
-These speeds aren’t suitable for much more than browsing the web and sending emails.
+Keep in mind that Wi-Fi speeds are often much slower than a wired connection, so the Xfinity Prepaid Internet Wi-Fi download speeds you get will likely fall below 25 Mbps.
 For this reason, we wouldn’t recommend Xfinity Prepaid Internet for streaming services or online gaming, especially if you plan to connect multiple devices over Wi-Fi.